More companies are embracing cloud computing services, attracted by the lower costs, flexibility, and scalability.

 Like everything, cloud-native architecture comes with some challenges, such as…

-- New skills and knowledge: Developers must thoroughly understand the concepts of cloud-native architecture to avoid serious problems.
+Developers must thoroughly understand the concepts of cloud-native architecture to avoid serious problems.
 Make sure you work with experienced people.

-- Security: Reliance on cloud vendors requires giving them some access to your data.
+Reliance on cloud vendors requires giving them some access to your data.
 Carefully research the companies you are working with, and read the fine print in your contracts.

-- Container interaction: Cloud-native architecture uses containers that interact and connect with each other.
+The cloud-native architecture uses containers that interact and connect with each other.
 Issues could occur in multiple containers, making it challenging to debug problems.
 Again, work with experienced developers.

 The Twelve-Factor Application